Skip to main content

 • **Note what was and wasn't done.** Was ice cleared?
 Were heated areas available?
 Was work stopped during dangerous conditions?
 Was equipment inspected for ice?

 • **Consult an attorney.** Winter condition cases often involve complex questions about what precautions were reasonable and whether adequate protection was provided.
+These cases can't wait — witness memories fade and evidence disappears.

 • The Employer's Obligations Don't Freeze